A Local-global principle for isogenies of composite degree: Boundedness of lift-exceptional primes

-\section{Boundedness of Lift-Exceptional Primes}
+\section{Boundedness of lift-exceptional primes}

-Recall that a prime $\ell$ is called lift-exceptional if there exists an elliptic curve $E/K$ with an $\ell$-isogeny and an $\ell^n$-isogeny locally almost everywhere up to isogeny, but which is not isogenous to a curve with an $\ell^n$-isogeny.
+Recall that a prime $\ell$ is called lift-exceptional for the number field $K$ if there exists an elliptic curve $E/K$ with an $\ell$-isogeny such that $\C(E)$ has an $\ell^n$-isogeny locally almost everywhere, but does not have an $\ell^n$-isogeny globally.